Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system

 Beyond this, with increasing $t$, as the lattice distortions increase and organise in the $(\pi, \pi)$ pattern again, spectral weight is lost at low energy.
-In the last two panels a small gap shows up in the spectrum, with width $\sim 1/3$ of the $t=0$ value.
-Due to the dynamics of the lattice background the electronic system shows an insulator-metal-insulator transition at this parameter point.
+At $t = 2000 \tau_0$ a small gap shows up in the spectrum which grows to about $\sim 1/3$ of the $t=0$ value at the longest time, $4000 \tau_0$.

-At strong coupling, right column, the process is monotonic.
-The gap closes by $t \sim 5 \tau_0$ and for the panels at $t \gtrsim 300 \tau_0$ we see an asymptotic metallic state with a large peak in the DOS at $\epsilon=0$.
-This system just shows an insulator-metal transition as a function of time.

-Fig.14 quantifies the time dependence of the gap, tracked as the difference between the $N/2 + 1$ and $N/2$~th eigenvalue in the instantaneous spectrum.
-We will present optical conductivity results on this problem in the near future.